arukurei/daicon-docs/docs/manual/mesh.en.md

 ---
 ### OBJ

-We will use the OBJ format for the objects, as it is the most suitable for our purposes.
+We will use the OBJ format for objects, as it is most suitable for our purposes.

 1. Create a mesh.
-2. Export it to **.obj** format.
+2. Export it to the **.obj** format.
-3. In the Godot editor add **MeshInstance3D** to the scene.
+3. In the Godot editor, add **MeshInstance3D** to the scene.
-4. By clamping the imported OBJ mesh, drop it into **MeshInstance3D**.
+4. Hold down the imported OBJ mesh and drag it into **MeshInstance3D**.

-After that, generate the mesh as shown in the last header and place the two objects in the core.
+After that, generate the grid as shown in the previous section and place these two objects in the core.

 !!!tip
-	The bottom of the blocks should coincide with the horizontal plane of the space in the editor.
-You can of course change the position of the mesh later on, but this is a matter of convenience and time saving
+	The center of the object must coincide with the center of the space in the editor.
+In Godot, the mesh will be attached to the center of the object, and you can raise the object itself to the desired height in the “Transform” section.